comed-ian/CTF-Writeups/pwnable.kr/toddlers_bottle/README.md

 Note that the flag is returned when 100 challenges are solved.
 There are some instances where the connection speed external to the pwnable server causes enough lag that fewer than 100 challenges are solved.
 Running again was sufficient to return the flag.

 ### blackjack

+*Exploit Primitive*: Integer underflow

+*Exploit Technique*: Underflow cash amount when a bet is lost

 This challenge has a simple vulnerability, but a larger code base that can be used to confuse and deviate the challenger.
 One issue that initially led me awry is an incorrect use of `srand((unsigned) time(NULL));`.
 This is used to seed the `rand` function, but is done so every time a new number is generated.
 The resulting problem is that the seed is identical within the same one second interval.
 This then returns deterministic cards within that interval.
 While this is an error that can potentially be exploited, there is a much worse error in the program.

 The source code shows that the `bet` value is a signed integer and no lower bound check is implemented.
 Furthermore, the `cash` amount is determined through simple addition and subtraction of the `bet` depending on the outcome.
 This means we can bet an arbitrary large negative value (within the bounds of an `int` data type) and intentionally lose to build our `cash` to $1M.
 The following code performs this task and retrieves the flag after intentionally losing.  *Note: this exploit only fails if we happen to land on 21, which is rather unlikely.*